Invariant Probabilistic Prediction: Additional figures

-In Figure \ref{fig:single_cell_without_observational} we compare the implementations of IPP with the heteroscedastic linear model against distributional anchor regression when the former exclude the observational environment from the training data.
+In Fig.~\ref{fig:single_cell_without_observational} we compare the implementations of IPP with the heteroscedastic linear model against distributional anchor regression when the former exclude the observational environment from the training data.
 As in Section \ref{sec:single_cell}, the variants of IPP achieve a smaller mean error and less variability between the test environments.
-In Figure \ref{fig:sincle_cell_rvar} we depict the scores of IPP when the training data includes the environment where the response gene is intervened on.
+In Fig.~\ref{fig:sincle_cell_rvar} we depict the scores of IPP when the training data includes the environment where the response gene is intervened on.
 The theoretical setup for IPP does not allow interventions directly on the response variable, and one usually cannot expect an invariant risk under such interventions; it is therefore not surprising that stronger penalization has a negative effect on the risks in this case.
-Figure \ref{fig:single_cell_test_different_environments} is like Figure \ref{fig:single_cell_test}, but including the environment with in interventions on the response variable for the training of distributional anchor regression, anchor regression, and DRIG.
-There is no relevant difference to the corresponding Figure in Section \ref{sec:single_cell}.
+Figure \ref{fig:anchor_with_response_interv} compares distributional anchor regression, anchor regression, and DRIG with and without including the environment where the response gene is intervened on in the training data.
+Apart from the length of the distributional anchor regression prediction intervals, which increases when one includes the additional environment, there are no noticeable differences.
+Figure \ref{fig:expanded_comparison} is an extended version of Fig.~\ref{fig:single_cell_test}, where the probabilistic predictions are also evaluated with respect to CRPS, and which includes the following additional methods: the parametric and neural network variants of IPP trained by CRPS minimization, and conformal prediction trained on the pooled training environments instead of only the observational environments.
+For conformal prediction, taking the pooled training environments does no improve the worst-case coverage and only has a slight effect on the prediction interval lengths.
+The IPP variants trained on CRPS generally have good performance, and penalizing towards invariant CRPS also leads to less variation in the test SCRPS and MSE and improves the prediction interval coverage.